uofo/reverse-archaeology-content/methods.md

 To read more about our work visit _The Prism is Magic_ page.

-To find out more about University of Orange’s work visit _our website_.
+To find out more about University of Orange’s work visit [our website.](http://www.universityoforange.org/newsite/) Or [sign up for our newsletter.](http://universityoforange.us10.list-manage.com/subscribe?u=80b878a13ce943d415039dccd&id=5827de607a)